PennyLaneAI/qml/dependencies/README.md

 ### `requirements-build.txt`

 This file lists the dependencies specifically required for the build process of the demo notebooks using Sphinx.
 These packages are essential for converting and rendering the Python scripts into web-viewable formats (HTML/JSON).
+If you are simply creating or updating a demo, it is very unlikely that you will need to modify this file.

 *   **Location:** `./requirements-build.txt`
 *   **Purpose:** Specifies tools needed for the Sphinx-based build system.